selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 Now that everything is configured properly, we can move to the development part.

 <h3>HTML Part</h3>
-Ths HTML part is pretty simple: we are drawing a card, and inside of it, we are adding an input("which are the best kebabs in Paris?) and an output("the best kebabs are x, y and z", which will be given by chatGPT itself!).
+The HTML part is pretty simple: we are drawing a card, and inside of it, we are adding an input("Which are the best kebabs in Paris?) and an output("The best kebabs are x, y, and z", which will be given by chatGPT itself!).

 {% highlight html %}
 <template>